cloud-gov/federalist.18f.gov/pages/using-federalist/templates.md

 parent: Using Federalist
 ---

-Federalist provides templates for common websites.
+Federalist provides templates for common website types.
 Here are the templates currently available:

 #### U.S. Web Design Standards Landing and Docs Template